blackmirag3/Classify/docs/DeveloperGuide.md

 ## Project Components

-### Ui component
+### UI component

-The `Ui` class handles message output for the user within the terminal.
+The `UI` class handles message output for the user within the terminal.

-The `UI`component,
-- stores message output strings for user feedback
+- Stores message output strings for user feedback
-- holds methods for printing messages to be called by other classes, such as `InputParsing`.
+- Holds methods for printing messages to be called by other classes, such as `InputParsing`.

 #### Design considerations

-Being a CLI application, UI/UX is minimal and user IO is confined within the terminal.
+* Being a CLI application, UI/UX should be minimal and user IO should be confined within the terminal.

-Hence, public methods within the`Ui` class are static for easy access by other classes, without the need to instantiate an instance of the `Ui` class to call.
+* public methods within the `UI` class are static for easy access by other classes, without the need to instantiate an instance of the `UI` class to call.

 ### InputParsing component